Call Center Resume Examples & The Skills to Include [+Templates]

 • Take notes during your training.
 Consider what you need to know to complete each task and break each module into smaller steps.

-• Leverage outside sources like video tutorials and online lessons to supplement your knowledge and skill up.
+• Leverage outside sources like video tutorials and online lessons to supplement your knowledge and skills.

 • Don’t be afraid to ask questions.